Matilde Pérez

 Matilde Pérez Cerda (December 7, 1916 – October 1, 2014) was a Chilean visual artist who specialised in kinetic art.
 She was a pioneer of modern and kinetic art in Chile.
 Her best known public pieces include Túnel Cinético (Kinetic Tunnel) in 1970, and el Friso, which was originally constructed at the Centro Comercial Apumanque in 1982, but is now located at the University of Talca.

 Biography

 She was born in Santiago, Chile, on December 7, 1916.
 Studied Art in the University of Chile, where was student of Pablo Burchard and Jorge Caballero, also receiving lectures by Pedro Reszka and Laureano Guevara.
 In the Fine Arts School she married Gustavo Carrasco Délano, and they had a son, the architect Gustavo Carrasco Pérez.

+In 1953, Pérez co-founded of the Group of Five (Grupo de los cinco) along with Aída Poblete, Ximena Cristi, Sergio Montecinos and Ramón Vergara.
+The group aimed to move away from traditional figurative representation and held an exhibition at the Instituto Chileno-Francés de Cultura in Santiago.
+Pérez later became a part of the Rectangle Group (Grupo Rectángulo).